Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-DX must not pose an seizure risk when static or active.
+__Description__: DX must not pose an seizure risk when static or active.
 DX should avoid red flashes, animating with red, or have a significant portion of the display area use the color red.
 Tools like PEAT may be used to assess risk.

 __Example tools or testing method__: https://trace.umd.edu/photosensitive-epilepsy-analysis-tool-peat-user-guide/